 - Influences on going concern, such as future levels of funding for local government The future funding for local authorities has a high degree of uncertainty.
 The Council has set aside amounts in working balances and reserves which it believes are appropriate based on local circumstances including the overall budget size, risks, robustness of budgets, major initiatives being undertaken, budget assumptions, other earmarked reserves and provisions and the Council's track record in financial management.
-The Council's budget strategy for 2013/14 was approved in February 2013. - Whether other entities with which the Council has a relationship are subsidiaries, associates or jointly controlled entities The list of corporate partnerships was reviewed and updated and each was then analysed to determine the nature of the relationship and therefore the proper accounting treatment.
-Of all the partnerships, there was only one, Ipswich Buses Limited, a subsidiary, that requires consolidation in the accounts and the impact is shown in the Group Accounts.
+The Council's budget strategy for 2014/15 was approved in February 2014. - Whether other entities with which the Council has a relationship are subsidiaries, associates or jointly controlled entities - The list of corporate partnerships was reviewed and updated and each was then analysed to determine the nature of the relationship and therefore the proper accounting treatment.
+Of all the partnerships, there was only one, Ipswich Buses Limited, a subsidiary, that requires consolidation in the accounts and the impact is shown in the Group Accounts. - The Sugarbeet site was purchased in December 2014 and is being held by the Council in order to bring forward the regeneration of a large strategic brownfield site.
+The Council will invest in infrastructure and remediation works to bring forward the land for development.
+The regeneration of this site is anticipated to take in excess of 10 years and will provide opportunities for the Council to increase revenue and capital receipts.
+The Council has classified the Sugarbeet site as an Investment Property with a value of £9,600,000, as the land is held for a currently undetermined future use. - As at 31 March 2015, the Council holds three sites (731 Norwich Road, Land at Bramford Road and Land at Ravenswood) which are being held for residential development by the Council.
+The Council has classified these sites as Other Land and Buildings at an existing use value of £274,580 which reflects the current use of the land which does not currently have planning consent for residential development.
+The market value of these sites were planning permissions to be granted would be £4,173,156.